 I used a small Mickey head cookie cutter because I wanted individual sized treats.
 This smaller cutter made for less clearly defined Mickey head shapes once covered in chocolate and M&Ms. Use a larger cutter if you want a better looking version and don't mind a bigger treat.

-To save time I often make a full pan of the treats without cutting.
-Once I have put the marshmallow cereal mixture into the pan and spread it out, I slather the top with melted chocolate and sprinkle with mini M&Ms. Not quite as cute, but just a delicious.
+To save time I often make a full pan of the treats without cutting them.
+Once the marshmallow cereal mixture is pressed into the pan, I slather the top with melted chocolate and sprinkle with mini M&Ms. Not quite as cute, but just a delicious.

 Final Thoughts On Making Disney Copycat Mickey M&M Rice Krispie Treats